Exclusive Deal:MN Medical Card for $99$139use codeMNHUB

 Where you CANNOT consume:

-• Any public place — parks, sidewalks, parking lots, streets
+• Any public place — parks, sidewalks, parking lots, streets, or the Minnesota State Fair.

-• Within 1,000 feet of a school or daycare while the facility is open
+• Within 1,000 feet of a school or daycare facility.

 Getting caught consuming in public is a petty misdemeanor ($100 fine).
-It's not going to ruin your life, but it's still a citation.
+It's not a criminal record-breaker, but it is an avoidable headache.

 What About Driving?